-First the bad news.
-There is no single nominal roll, archive collection or database of soldiers who served in the British Army.
-The data on this British Army Ancestors website has been compiled from many sources, mostly from records housed in The National Archives, but there are gaps.
+Depending on when your ancestor served in the British Army there are different places to look for information.
+Remember though, there is no single nominal roll, archive collection or database of soldiers who served in the British Army.
+The data on this British Army Ancestors website has been compiled from many sources, mostly from records housed in The National Archives, but there are still significant gaps.

 The good news is that despite these gaps it is still usually possible to fill in some details about British soldiers.
 Clicking on the blue buttons (below) that you’ll see against every record on this site will lead you to some information although you’ll normally need to pay to view that information on paid websites like Findmypast or The National Archives.